the-anna-project/annad/doc/concept/connection.md

 data or cause high latency for business logic tasks.
 The following data structure design aims to be efficient and fast while meeting the requirements of Anna's business logic.
 We use key-value pairs to store data and describe relations between objects where possible because of simplicity and speed.
 The notation of the described data structures reads as follows.

+- Everything within angle brackets (`<>`) reads as variable.
+- On the left is the key, on the right is the value of the key-value pairs.
+- `<prefix>` represents some internal storage prefix simply used to prefix data structures to a certain scope.
+- When talking about a `<clg-tree-ID>`, we talk about an identifier for combined, executable behavior.
-Everything within angle brackets (`<>`) reads as variable.
-On the left is the key, on the right is the value of the key-value pairs. `<prefix>` represents some internal storage prefix simply used to prefix data structures to a certain scope.
-When talking about a `behavior-coordinate`, we talk about a single point within the connection space, which represents one single CLG associated with a very specific connection path.
+- When talking about a `<behavior-coordinate>`, we talk about a single point within the connection space, which represents one single CLG associated with a very specific connection path.
+A CLG's coordinate represents its connection weight, which is calculated by interacting with the balance system.

+TODO

+- explain behavior ID
+- explain information coordinate
+- explain information sequence

 ---

-###### map behavior coordinate to behavior coordinates
+###### map behavior ID to behavior IDs
-When having a single behavior coordinate given it needs to be mapped to multiple behavior coordinates.
+When having a single behavior ID given it needs to be mapped to multiple behavior IDs.
 This mapping represents connections linking to N behaviors within the connection space.
 That way dynamic CLG trees can be formed.
-CLGs can lookup connections using their own coordinates.
+CLGs can lookup connections using their own IDs.
 The found connections are supposed to be used to forward signals to.
-The following key maps a single behavior coordinate to multiple behavior coordinates.
+The following key maps a single behavior ID to multiple behavior IDs.

 ```
-<prefix>:behavior-coordinate:behavior-coordinates:<behavior-coordinate>    <behavior-coordinate>,<behavior-coordinate>,...
+<prefix>:clg-tree-ID:<clg-tree-id>:behavior-coordinate:<behavior-coordinate>:behavior-id:<behavior-id>:behavior-ids    <behavior-id>,<behavior-id>,...
 ```

-###### map behavior coordinate and information sequence to behavior coordinates
+###### map behavior ID and information sequence to behavior IDs
-When having a single behavior coordinate and an information sequence given, this combination needs to be mapped to multiple behavior coordinates.
+When having a single behavior ID and an information sequence given, this combination needs to be mapped to multiple behavior IDs.
 This mapping represents connections linking to N behaviors within the connection space.
 That way dynamic CLG trees can be formed.
-CLGs can lookup connections using their own coordinates and provided information sequences.
+CLGs can lookup connections using their own IDs and provided information sequences.
 The found connections are supposed to be used to forward signals to.
-The following key maps a single behavior coordinate an information sequence to multiple behavior coordinates.
+The following key maps a single behavior ID an information sequence to multiple behavior IDs.

 ```
-<prefix>:behavior-coordinate:information-sequence:behavior-coordinates:<behavior-coordinate>:<information-sequence>    <behavior-coordinate>,<behavior-coordinate>,...
+<prefix>:clg-tree-ID:<clg-tree-id>:behavior-coordinate:<behavior-coordinate>:information-sequence:<information-sequence>:behavior-id:<behavior-id>:behavior-ids    <behavior-id>,<behavior-id>,...
 ```

 ---